-The purpose of this Request for Proposals (RFP) is to select a Proposer to perform the Project services described in this RFP.
-SCDOT desires that this Project be constructed in a very efficient and timely manner.
+The purpose of this Request for Proposals (RFP) is to select a Proposer to perform the Project services and to design and construct the Project, as further described in this RFP.
+SCDOT desires that this Project be designed and constructed in a very efficient and timely manner.
 The proposed Project services are hereinafter referred to as the "Project".
-"Proposer," as used here, includes a firm or firms, consortia, partnerships, limited liability corporation, sole proprietorship, joint ventures, and other legal entities, which have been requested by South Carolina Department of Transportation (SCDOT) to submit a Proposal in response to this RFP.
+"Proposer," as used here, includes a firm or firms, consortia, partnerships, limited liability corporation, sole proprietorship, joint ventures, and other legal entityies that has been short-listed and provided the opportunity, which have been requested by South Carolina Department of Transportation (SCDOT) to submit a Proposal in response to this RFP.
 Partnerships, corporations, limited liability corporations (LLC), joint ventures, or other joint entities are collectively referred to herein as joint ventures.
 The Proposer shall become the Contractor if awarded the Contract.

-It is not the intention of SCDOT to receive complete detailed Project analysis and design prior to the selection of a Proposer and the later execution of an agreement.
+It is not the intention of SCDOT to receive complete detailed Project analysis and design prior to the selection of a Proposer and the later execution of the Contract an agreement.
 Rather, the response to this RFP shall provide sufficient information to be evaluated by SCDOT to determine if the Proposal is in accordance with the specified process and criteria.
-The Proposal shall be specific enough on assumptions used in its preparation so as to provide the basis for determining a final agreement.
+The Proposal shall be specific enough on assumptions used in its preparation so as to provide the basis for finalizing the Contract determining a final agreement.